tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 -----------------------

-UE RRC receives both RSRP and RSRQ measurements on periodical basis from UE PHY, as described in :ref:`phy-ue-measurements`. *Layer 3 filtering* will be applied to these received measurements.
+UE RRC receives both RSRP and RSRQ measurements on periodical basis from UE PHY, as described in :ref:`sec-phy-ue-measurements`. *Layer 3 filtering* will be applied to these received measurements.
 The implementation of the filtering follows Section 5.5.3.2 of [TS36331]_:

 .. math::